 Huh?
 Read on…

 We roll out down the hill and onto Patuxent River Road.
-Then the pace starts to ramp up with some of the ususal “we have to go at some ungodly power level (for me anyway) beacause that’s what my coach says” types on the front.
+Then the pace starts to ramp up with some of the usual “we have to go at some ungodly power level (for me anyway) because that’s what my coach says” types on the front.
 Uh oh.
-Then as the gap opens up they go off the front and the rest of the groups sits back, “steady and sane”.
+Then as the gap opens up they go off the front and the rest of the groups sits back, “sane and steady”.
 Click.
 Nothing.
 Whew.